Home / Career Guides / Warehouse Manager

 Warehouse manager career path

-Starting a career path toward becoming a warehouse manager often begins with an entry-level position in a warehouse or distribution center, such as a warehouse associate or material handler.
-These roles provide a foundation in warehouse operations, including inventory management, shipping and receiving, and safety protocols.
+Starting a career that leads to becoming a warehouse manager usually kicks off with an entry-level job in a warehouse or distribution center.
+You might start as a warehouse associate or material handler.
+These jobs teach you the basics, like how to manage inventory, ship and receive goods, and follow safety rules.

-With significant experience and a track record of successful warehouse management, you might progress to a senior role such as a director of warehouse operations or logistics manager.
-These roles involve overseeing multiple warehouses or distribution centers, strategic planning for logistics and supply chain operations, and making high-level decisions that impact the company’s bottom line.
+If you do really well as a warehouse manager and gain a lot of experience, you might move up to higher positions like director of warehouse operations or logistics manager.
+These senior roles involve overseeing multiple warehouses, planning out big-picture logistics and supply chains, and making important decisions that affect the company’s profits.

 Employment projections for warehouse managers

-However, advancements in technology and automation could limit job growth by increasing productivity and reducing the need for some managerial workers.
-Those with experience in logistics, strong technological skills, and an understanding of sustainable practices are likely to have the best job prospects.
+The job outlook for warehouse managers is positive, with a projected 7 percent growth through 2031, matching the average growth rate for all occupations according to the Bureau of Labor Statistics.
+This growth is driven by the expansion of e-commerce, which demands efficient warehousing and distribution operations.
+However, advancements in technology and automation could temper job growth by improving productivity and reducing the need for some managerial roles.
+Despite this, warehouse managers with experience in logistics, strong technological skills, and knowledge of sustainable practices are expected to have the best job prospects.

 Warehouse manager career tips